El Yaque

 Why Visit?

-Venezuela at the moment is probably one of the cheapest countries in the world.
-El Yaque on Margarita Island is one of the best spots for kitesurfing in the world as it’s windy almost all year round.
+Venezuela, at the moment, is probably one of the cheapest countries in the world.
+El Yaque on Margarita Island is one of the best spots for kitesurfing globally, as it’s windy almost all year round.
 You will find a vast range of riding conditions.
 Isla de Coche is located between Margarita and the mainland.
 You can do a downwinder 15km from Margarita to Coche or take a 20min boat ride.
 Coche is perfect for Freestyle kiting as the water is butter flat.
 El Yaque and Coche both have lifeguards on the beach.
 Unlike other spots in the world, in Venezuela, you won’t find a crowded kite spot at the moment.

 Wind and Weather

-The best wind season with almost everyday guaranteed wind is February till June.
+The best wind season guarantees wind in February till June with almost every day.
 July is good most of the time.
-From October until January it’s also windy, but there can be a few days without wind during the week.
-It also rains in between but a lot less than all the other Caribbean Islands.
+It's also windy from October until January, but there can be a few days without wind during the week.
+It also rains in between but less than all the other Caribbean Islands.
 Temperature is always between 24C-30C.

 Getting Around

 I don’t recommend renting a car.
 It’s better to get a local driver.
-Streets often have no names and it can get pretty confusing, and you can get lost easily.
+Streets often have no names, and it can get pretty confusing, and you can get lost easily.
 Ask the kite school for a recommendation of a driver.
-There are lots of things to see on the island so it’s worth it.
+There are many things to see on the island, so it’s worth it.
 I recommend the National Park La Restinga.
-You can take a beautiful boat ride through the mangrove-covered canals there and have lunch at La Restinga Beach.
-I also recommend a hike in the mountains, visit one of the other 30 beaches on Margarita Island, and watch the sunset at the “Fortin La Galera” in Juan Griego.
+You can take a beautiful boat ride through the mangrove-covered canals and have lunch at La Restinga Beach.
+I also recommend hiking in the mountains, visiting one of the other 30 beaches on Margarita Island, and watching the sunset at the “Fortin La Galera” in Juan Griego.

 Getting There

 Isla de Margarita (Margarita Island) lies in the Caribbean Sea about 40 kilometres north of the mainland.
-Since 2010 there are no direct international flights to Isla Margarita anymore.
-You have to fly to Caracas Airport.
+Since 2010 there have been no direct international flights to Isla Margarita anymore.
+Instead, you have to fly to Caracas Airport.
 The airport lies in Maiquetia, 30km outside of Caracas.
 The airport is safe as long as you stay inside.
 Follow the signs for connecting national flights.
-From the national terminal, there are plenty of airlines that fly to Isla de Margarita (Airport Code is PMV – Porlamar).
+Many airlines fly to Isla de Margarita (Airport Code is PMV – Porlamar).
 It’s best to contact a kite school or local agency to help you book your national flight.

 Airlines: http://www.laser.com.ve, http://www.conviasa.aero, http://www.aeropostal.com, http://www.asercaairlines.com